Most interesting landmarks of Alaska

 - Salty Dawg Saloon – Kenai Peninsula.
 Bar built of wooden logs, structure includes a lighthouse.
 Walls of this bar are pinned with thousands of dollar bills, signed by visitors of the bar.

-Described wonders of Alaska
+Described landmarks of Alaska

 This far northern land is very diverse and its landscape is spectacular.
 Alaska though is not very rich with separate, specific landmarks – this is a land which brings a very special emotional experience as a whole.
 Singling out some specific landmarks here feels somehow out of place – Alaska is magnificent with its wast glaciers, supertall mountains, numerous active volcanoes, endless forests, deep canyons.